-- 643.340. (a) The agency shall serve a notice of hearing on all parties at least 10 days before the hearing. - (b) The notice of hearing shall be substantially in the following form and may include other information:
+643.340. (a) The agency shall serve a notice of hearing on all parties at least 10 days before the hearing.

+(b) The notice of hearing shall be substantially in the following form and may include other information:

-A hearing will be held before [here insert name of agency] at [here insert place of hearing] on the , day of , non the charges made or issues stated in the initial pleading served on you.
+A hearing will be held before [here insert name of agency] at [here insert place of hearing] on the , day of , 19, at the hour of , on the charges made or issues stated in the initial pleading served on you.

 The hearing may be postponed for good cause.
-If you have good cause, you are obliged to notify the presiding officer within 10 working days after you discover the good cause.
-Failure to notify the presiding officer within 10 days will deprive you of a postponement.
+If you have good cause, you are obliged to notify the presiding officer within 15 days after you discover the good cause.
+Failure to notify the presiding officer within 15 days will deprive you of a postponement.

 You may be present at the hearing.
-You have the right to be represented by an attorney at your own expense.
-You are not entitled to the appointment of an attorney to represent you at public expense.
-You are entitled to represent yourself without legal counsel.
+You have the right to be represented by an attorney or other authorized representative at your own expense.
+You are not entitled to the appointment of an attorney or other authorized representative to represent you at public expense.
+You are entitled to represent yourself without legal or other counsel.

-You may present any relevant evidence, and will be given full opportunity to cross-examine all witnesses testifying against you.
+Unless the hearing is a conference adjudicative hearing: You may present any relevant evidence, and will be given full opportunity to cross-examine all witnesses testifying against you.
 You are entitled to the issuance of subpoenas to compel the attendance of witnesses and the production of books, documents, or other things by applying to [here insert appropriate office of agency].

 Comment.
-Section 643.340 is drawn from former Sections 11509 and 11505.
-If notice of hearing is mailed, it must be mailed 15 days before the hearing date.
+Section 643.340 is drawn from former Sections 11509 and 11505, with an increase in time from 10 to 15 days.
+If notice of hearing is mailed, it must be mailed at least 20 days before the hearing date.
 Section 613.030 (extension of time).